 It was an uneasy night at our camp on the outskirts of Lusaka.
 The energetic lodge dogs kept us awake into the wee hours of the morning barking and chasing zebra.
-Eager to escape the commotion we departed early for South Luangwa National Park.
+Eager to escape the noisy commotion we departed early for South Luangwa National Park.

 On the way we visited a local tribal textile project.
 The unique, elegant textiles they produce are a hand-painted mix of traditional African art and contemporary designs inspired by the wildlife and surroundings in the breathtaking Luangwa Valley.